Quick And Easy DIY Guide To Lightening The Stain On Sofa Legs

 I recently lightened up the stain on our sofa legs, and it was so much easier than I imagined!

+Today’s post isn’t the prettiest, but I wanted to share it with you guys in case anyone else is in the same boat!
+Are there little things in your home that bother you, even though no one else probably ever notices??
+No?
+Just me?
 Well, I finally took care of one of those little things that I have always wanted to change, and I’m so happy about it!

-Whenever I post pictures of my living room on Instagram, I get questions about my couch.
-We got it at a furniture store here locally, but the couch itself is made by Craftmaster Furniture.
+Whenever I post pictures of my living room on Instagram, I get questions about my sectional couch.
+We got it at a furniture store here locally, but the piece of furniture itself is made by Craftmaster Furniture.
+I fell in love with our couch because of the relaxed lines on the arms and the beautiful gray upholstery it had.
+It felt modern yet still casual and cozy.

 The only thing that I never liked about our couch were the legs.
 Yes – those tiny, two inch legs that probably no one ever noticed but me.
 Ha!
+For whatever reason the wood stain on the furniture legs just messed up the look of the entire piece for me.
+I know, so silly!

 SO I randomly decided to do something about those little legs.
 I flipped my couch on its back and my first thought was to remove the legs and work on them downstairs in our basement.
+For whatever reason it was extremely difficult to loosen the screws that were so deeply recessed into the couch, so I decided to work on them while they were still attached.

 Lightening the Sofa Leg Stain – Step 1